| Home Intro Technical History Crew Models Gallery Kriegsmarine Archives More Forum Español|

 To the Denmark Strait.

 On 22 May, the weather worsened.
 During the night, the German battle group headed North, with the three destroyers in the lead and the Prinz Eugen closing the formation.
-At 0420, the destroyers were detached and headed east to Trondheim, while the Bismarck and the Prinz Eugen maintained their northward course at 24 knots.
+At 0420, the destroyers were dismissed and headed east to Trondheim, while the Bismarck and the Prinz Eugen maintained their northward course at 24 knots.
 At 1237 there was a submarine and air alarm, and the German ships zig-zagged for about half an hour.
 When the alarm ended, the tops of the main and secondary turrets were painted over, and the swastikas on the decks were covered with canvas, as they could help enemy aircraft to identify the German ships.
 Afterwards, the group set a northwest course to the Denmark Strait.
 It was cloudy the entire day and the fog was so thick that the Bismarck and Prinz Eugen had to switch on their searchlights from time to time in order to maintain contact and keep position.
 The weather conditions were therefore very favourable for the German ships to pass through the Denmark Strait and reach the Atlantic unnoticed.

 Meanwhile, at 2000 on 22 May, Admiral Tovey received news that the German warships had departed Norway.
 He then left Scapa Flow with the battleship King George V, the aircraft carrier Victorious, the light cruisers Kenya, Galatea, Aurora, Neptune, Hermione, and the destroyers Active, Inglefield, Intrepid, Lance, Punjabi and Windsor.
-The battlecruiser Repulse, sailing from the Clyde was to join them later the next morning.
+The battlecruiser Repulse, sailing from the Clyde, was to join them later the next morning.
 That night of 22/23 May, after receiving the report, Winston Churchill cabled to president Franklin D. Roosevelt:

 After being sighted by cruisers Suffolk and Norfolk, Lütjens could have then turned around and head for the Norwegian Sea in order to refuel from tanker Weissenburg.
 He had already done this earlier that year when in command of Scharnhorst and Gneisenau his force was detected by the British cruiser Naiad in the Faeroes-Iceland gap.
 An early retreat at this point would have forced the four British capital ships (Hood, Prince of Wales, King George V and Repulse) that had already put to sea, to go back to Scapa Flow with a considerable expenditure of fuel.
 This time however, Lütjens continued towards the Atlantic with the hope of shaking off the British cruisers at night.
 The weather conditions in the Denmark Strait were favourable to do so.
-When Lütjens decided to press on, it is probably because he believed that the heavy units of the Home Fleet were too far away to intercept him, and that they may still be in Scapa Flow.
+When Lütjens decided to press on, it is probably because he believed that the heavy units of the Home Fleet were too far away to intercept him, and that they may even still be in Scapa Flow.
 The German reconnaissance reports seemed to confirm this, although the truth is that Vice-Admiral Holland's force was already approaching the area at high speed.
 Another thing Lütjens did not count on was the effective use of British radars.
-At about 2200, the Bismarck reversed her course trying to catch the Suffolk, but the British cruiser withdrew maintaining the distance.
+Towards 2200 hours, the Bismarck reversed her course trying to catch the Suffolk, but the British cruiser withdrew maintaining the distance.
 Therefore, the Bismarck returned to the formation behind the Prinz Eugen.